 /path/of/banner.js$3p |

-Assuming that the website we are currently visiting is www.example.com , the rule will hit the following resource URL
+Assuming the website we are currently visiting is www.example.com, the rule will match the following resource URL:

 https://mydomain.com/path/of/banner.js?frm=cn&ct=bj&dit=100080 |